henshs/TOVToolkit/README.md

 * Column 3: Pressure (dyn/cm²)
 * Comments in the file should start with `#` (ignored).
 * Adjust your table or the script as per your need.
+* There are a bunch of EoS tables in LORENE format.

 Example: `./eos_tables/eos_sly4.lorene`